Part C: Formalities

 Aspect views show the design from certain angles and may include some or all of the following: ‘front view’; ‘top view’; ‘bottom view’; ‘right side view’; ‘left side view’; ‘back view’; and ‘perspective view’.
 In the context of multiple aspect views, applicants should note that the maximum permitted number of views for a single design is set at twelve.
 The following example presents a single product (a food mixer) via seven different views.
 These would be acceptable when used in the context of a single application:

-Although it is recommended that an applicant should file as many views as necessary in order to fully disclose the features of the design (up to a maximum of seven), in some cases one view can be perfectly sufficient.
+Although it is recommended that an applicant should file as many views as necessary in order to fully disclose the features of the design (up to a maximum of twelve), in some cases one view can be perfectly sufficient.
 The following examples illustrate how one representation can be enough to accurately represent the item intended for protection:

 Magnified views show one part of an overall design on an enlarged scale, and can be used to highlight certain design features which may not be as clearly presented in a representation of the product in its entirety.
 Such views are acceptable provided they are accompanied by a representation of the whole product (that is with the magnified part being shown in context), and provided that the magnified part corresponds exactly to what is shown in the complete view.
 It is also imperative that the magnified view is presented as a separate representation, rather than being incorporated into a single representation showing the whole item.
 In the following acceptable example, two separate representations have been submitted in the context of a single application.
 The image on the left shows the whole design (including the magnified part in context) whilst the (separate) image on the right shows the ‘magnified’ view in isolation: